Tuning Language Models by Mixture-of-Depths Ensemble: Experiments

 \subsection{Commonsense Reasoning and General Language Modelling}

 Commonsense reasoning is evaluated using four datasets: the Challenge Set and Easy Set of ARC \citep{arc}, BoolQ \citep{boolq}, and OBQA \citep{OpenBookQA2018}.
 These tasks are formulated as multiple-choice problems.
-We follow the setup from \citet{hu2023llmadapters}, but train each dataset separately to assess the effectiveness of our MoD framework on individual datasets.
-To evaluate general language modeling capability, we select 20\% of the TruthfulQA dataset and report the True*Informative score.
-We also report the performance on the STEM subtasks of the MMLU benchmark, following the setup of \citet{gpt3}.
-Dataset details are provided in Appendix \ref{app:dataset commonsense}.
-We maintain the same settings as described in \S \ref{exp:math}.
-As shown in Table \ref{tab:commonsense_reasoning}, the integration of MoD with LoRA leads to consistent performance improvements with only a minimal increase in trainable parameters, reinforcing the practicality of our approach.
+We follow the setup from \citet{hu2023llmadapters}, but train each dataset separately to assess the effectiveness of our MoDE framework on individual datasets.
+To evaluate general language modelling capability, we select 20\% of the TruthfulQA dataset and report the True*Informative score.
+We also report the performance on the STEM subtasks of the MMLU benchmark, following the setup of \citet{GPT3}.

+Dataset details are provided in Appendix \ref{app:dataset commonsense}; we keep the settings of \S \ref{exp:math}.
+As shown in Table~\ref{tab:commonsense_reasoning} (full results in Appendix~\ref{app:commonsense_results}), MoDE again improves every base method it augments: $\text{LoRA}_{\text{ALL}}+\text{MoDE}_{\mathcal{K}}$ and $\text{DoRA}+\text{MoDE}_{\mathcal{K}}$ beat $\text{LoRA}_{\text{ALL}}$ and DoRA on both models, and the $+0.04\%$ variant improves over $\text{LoRA}_{\neg\mathcal{K}}$ by up to $3.2$ points (62.4$\rightarrow$65.6 on LLaMA2-7B).
+Here ReFT is the strongest standalone method; we attribute this to its heavier representation editing being well matched to these multiple-choice tasks.
+MoDE does not overtake ReFT, but it delivers a reliable additive gain on top of the weight-based methods at a fraction of their parameters.
+Taken together, the pattern across both task types supports our claim that late-layer logits are a complementary, broadly applicable training signal.